smartcontractkit/chainlink-automation/README.md

 ## Unit Testing
 Unit testing is used extensively and the primary goal is to keep test coverage above 70%.

-Test coverage should be rerun with every commit either by running a git hook or `make coverage`.
+Test coverage should be rerun with every commit either by running a git hook or `make coverage` to help maintain a high level of test coverage.

 It is recommended that you install the git hooks so that the automated tooling is part of your workflow.
 Simply run: